vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/vm-encryption/README.md

 ### Can I script encryption operations?
 Yes, all encryption operations are available through PowerCLI and vSphere APIs.
 You can automate VM encryption, key provider management, and rekey operations.
 This is especially useful for large environments or when integrating encryption into existing automation workflows.

-### How does encryption work with vRealize Automation?
+### How does encryption work with VCF Automation?
-vRealize Automation can deploy encrypted VMs through blueprints that specify encryption storage policies.
+VCF Automation (formerly vRealize Automation) can deploy encrypted VMs through blueprints that specify encryption storage policies.

 ### What are the FIPS compliance considerations?
 vSphere uses FIPS-validated cryptographic modules.
 Native Key Provider meets FIPS 140-3 Level 1 requirements (which is the limit for any software implementation).
 For higher FIPS levels requiring hardware security modules, use Standard Key Provider with a compliant external KMS/HSM.